groq/groq-api-cookbook/replit-examples/text-to-sql-json-mode/README.md

-# DuckDB Text-to-SQL
+# DuckDB Text-to-SQL with JSON Mode

 A command line application that allows users to ask questions about their DuckDB data.
-The application uses the Groq API to generate SQL queries based on the user's questions and execute them on a DuckDB database.
+The application leverages Groq API's JSON mode to generate SQL queries based on the user's questions and execute them on a DuckDB database.

 ## Features

 - **Text-to-SQL**: The application uses natural language processing to convert user questions into SQL queries, making it easy for users to query their data without knowing SQL.

-- **Error Handling**: If the AI generates an invalid SQL query, the application prompts the AI to correct its response, ensuring that the output is a valid DuckDB SQL query.
+- **JSON mode**: A feature which enables the LLM to respond strictly in a structured JSON output, provided we supply it with the desired format

 - **Data Summarization**: After executing a SQL query, the application uses the AI to summarize the resulting data in relation to the user's original question.

-- **Customization**: Users can customize the AI model used, the maximum number of reflections (attempts to correct an invalid response), and the length of the conversational memory.

 ## Data